nice-game-hints/broken-age/02-shay/04-shellmound/030-superconducting.md

 It is made of sand.
 [Make the sand mold tougher.](035-hardening-mold.md)

 # It is ready!
-Get it to Curtis and you get the Superconducting Gyroscopic Hypercam.
-If Curtis does not accept your mold talk to him first about his current wizard mold.
+Get it to Curtis ^[If Curtis does not accept your mold talk to him first about his current wizard mold] and you get the Superconducting Gyroscopic Hypercam.
 Show the final product to Alex.